Best way to Travel with CPAP: Tales from Europe!

 Before you leave, make sure you know what kind of power outlets will be available where you’re staying.

-You need to check if your machine is capable of switching between the two.
-Otherwise, you may need to take a transformer or plug adapter.
-Additionally, if you’re staying somewhere with limited or unpredictable electricity, such as a rural area or a campsite, a CPAP battery can be a lifesaver.
-Look for hotels or accommodations that offer outlets near the bed or check if you’ll need to bring an extension cord.
+Additionally, a CPAP battery can be a lifesaver if you’re staying somewhere with limited or unpredictable electricity, such as a rural area or a campsite.
+Look for hotels or accommodations that offer outlets near the bed, or check if you’ll need to bring an extension cord.

 Maintain Your CPAP’s Cleanliness on the Go